 - Allows some tools and approaches to track the progress such as Artificial Intelligence (AI)-driven or Agile development process.

 Share what type of legal issues you are facing with your existing team to:

 - Secure your intellectual property to be sure you own the code.
 Take control over the codebase ASAP.
 Don’t forget about code repositories like GitHub, the latest versions, and change history.

 - Refer to the termination clause in your contract.
 It provides details about documents and code transfer.
-Discuss disengagement duties of your current vendor, transition process, cooperation with a descendant.
+Discuss the disengagement duties of your current vendor, the transition process, and cooperation with a descendant.

 Offer All Documents on the Project

 They will save you a stake in your budget, and new developers won’t have to conduct thorough studies and prepare them again.
 During a transition phase, beneficial cooperation between both providers, with your active interaction and a whole pack of documents, will help the development team quickly get into the flow.
 Those documents may not be high-quality so you can combine both variants.
 Central upfront documentation with attributed changes overcoming the benchmarks will help a lot.